csqsiew/website/content/studies/humor.md

 Your responses are anonymous and you are free to leave the website at any time.

-If you have any questions about this project, please don't hesitate to contact Tomas Engelthaler (*T.Engelthaler@warwick.ac.uk*) or Cynthia Siew (*C.Siew@warwick.ac.uk*).
+If you have any questions about this project, please don't hesitate to contact Tomas Engelthaler (*engelthaler.tomas@gmail.com*) or Cynthia Siew (*cynthia@nus.edu.sg*).

 Click on the link below to proceed: